RED Air

-RED Air S.R.L. is a low-cost leisure airline with facilities in Las Américas International Airport and main offices in Santo Domingo, Dominican Republic.
+RED Air S.R.L. is a Dominican low-cost leisure airline with facilities in Las Américas International Airport and main offices in Santo Domingo, Dominican Republic.

 History

 The airline was founded in January 2020 as a joint venture between the Venezuelan airline LASER Airlines and Dominican fixed-base operator SERVAIR Dominicana.

 Destinations

 As of December 2024, RED Air serves scheduled flights to the following destinations: